robertklofgren/andmon/README.md

 # andmon

-A quick and dirty script to extend your desktop to an Android device using ADB and Gstreamer
+Extend your desktop to an Android device using ADB and Gstreamer

-**CAVEAT:** You WILL need to wangjangle this script to run on your system.
-It is the roughest kind of rough draft.

 ## Requirements

 - Android device with USB debugging enabled.
+- An implementation of xdg-desktop-portal with ScreenCast installed on your system.
+- gstreamer-1.0
 - ADB (Android Debug Bridge) installed.
 - USB connection between your computer and Android device.
-- xdg-desktop-portal installed on your system.
-- Gstreamer
-- vkms (if you want to make a virtual desktop)

 ## Setup

 1. **Connect Your Device**
    Connect your Android device to your computer using a USB cable.

+2. **Configure your virtual monitor**
+   Create a virtual display via the method of your choice.
+On many systems you can use VKMS with 'sudo modprobe vkms'.
+On hyprland I use 'hyprctl output create headless virt-1'
+   Some implementations of xdg-desktop-portal also allow for the creation of virtual displays through the screen selection dialog.

-2. **Run the Script**
+3. **Run the Script**
-   Execute the script.
+   Install requirements and execute the script.

+5. **Choose an encoder via sys-panel menu and start** x264 works best for me.
+Play around with it.
+Modify encoder settings in config.py.
+Play around with them.

 ## Notes
-This is a rough draft
+This is a rough draft.
+PRs and aggressive criticism are very welcome.
+All Nvidia encoders are untested.

-##To-do
-- Add rtsp option
-- Add encoder options
-- Add playback options to client page
+## To-do
+Make ADB exit gracefully